ArkEcosystemArchive/docs-legacy/docs/api/public/v2/wallets.md

 }
 ```

-## List all received transactions of a wallet
+## List All Received Transactions of a Wallet

 Incoming transactions can be obtained as well, Equivalent to `transactions/search` with parameter `recipientId` set.